Science, Feminism, and Black Liberation: An Interview with Sam Anderson

 This interview is co-published with Black Perspectives.

 Emily Hamilton interviewed Sam Anderson over several days in early December, 2019.
 Emily is a professor of history and studies mathematics education reform.
 Sam is an activist, scholar, author, and early member of Science for the People.
 See their full bios on our contributors page.
 This interview has been edited for length and clarity by Erik Wallenberg and Saman Sepehri.
-This is Part 1 of a multi-part interview.
-Look for more online at our website and in future issues of the magazine.
+This is a multipart interview, read part 2 on our website.

 In this interview, Sam takes us into the history of his activism.
 His memory is a rich tapestry of the people who made an era, part of the collective story of SUNY Old Westbury, Harlem, and of course, Science for the People.
 In this third issue since the magazine’s relaunch, and the fifth year since our revitalization, we are weaving a new tapestry, which is made stronger and more vibrant by including stories from our past.